L. Lin Wood: 2020 elections and QAnon

-In May 2021, Wood (alongside Sidney Powell and Michael Flynn) was a keynote speaker at a QAnon conference in Dallas, Texas.

 Georgia

 On November 13, 2020, after Joe Biden defeated Trump in the presidential election in Georgia, Wood filed a lawsuit in the federal district court in Atlanta, naming himself as plaintiff.
 Wood claimed that Georgia's procedures for handling absentee ballots had been unconstitutional since March 2020 and sought to block certification of the state's election results.
 Wood later also claimed that Georgia's recounting of votes was flawed.

 Wood's lawsuit failed on November 19, 2020, when U.S. District Judge Steven Grimberg, who was appointed by Trump, found "no basis in fact or in law" to stop Georgia's certification of its election results at such a late stage, as this would "breed confusion and potential disenfranchisement".
 The judge ruled that Wood had no legal standing to bring the lawsuit, and had brought the case too late.
 Wood failed to show that he had been harmed, while his proposal would "harm the public in countless ways".

 A three-judge panel on the U.S. Court of Appeals for the Eleventh Circuit unanimously affirmed the district court's dismissal of the suit on December 5, 2020.
 The court found that Wood had failed "to allege a particularized injury" and his request to delay certification was in any case moot because Georgia had by then already certified its election results.

 On December 18, 2020, Wood filed another lawsuit in the U.S. District Court for the Northern District of Georgia.
 Wood sought an emergency injunction to halt the Senatorial runoff election for the two United States Senate seats from Georgia.
 The complaint contained a remarkable typographical error in that it was verified by Wood "under plenty of perjury" rather than "under penalty of perjury".
 U.S. District Judge Timothy Batten denied Wood's request for a temporary restraining order on December 28, 2020, stating that Wood lacked standing to file the lawsuit, that his claims of potential voter fraud were "too speculative," and that overall the lawsuit had "no basis in fact or law."